tatpongkatanyukul/Collaborative/unit203.md

 Inconsistent data in EHR can be due to:
   * variation in how different staff and clinicians enter data - there may be thousands of staff in a single hospital.
   * multiple automated interfaces with the EHR, everything from telemetry monitors to the hospital laboratory.

+## Data Integration and Transformation

+Data integration is the process of combining data derived from various data sources (eg. such as databases) into a consistent dataset.
+There are a number of issues to consider during data integration related mostly to possible different standards among data sources.
+For example, certain variables can be referred to by means of different IDs in two or more sources.

+### Data Transformation

+The aim of data normalization is to transform the data values into a format, scale, or unit that is more suitable for subsequent statistical analysis.

+A few common possible approaches to normalize the data:
+  * Normalization - data for a numerical variable is scaled in order to range between a specified set of values, such as 0-1.
+  * Aggregation - two or more values of the same attribute are aggregated into one value.
+  * Generalization - similar to aggregation, in this case, low-level attributes are transformed into higher-level ones.
+For example, in the analysis of chronic kidney disease (CKD) patients, instead of using a continuous numerical variable like the patient's creatinine levels, one could use a variable for CKD stages as defined by accepted guidelines.